 Part I: Annual Income.
-HUD regulations specify the sources of income to include and exclude to arrive at a family's annual income.
+HUD regulations specify the sources of income to include and which are excluded from the family's annual income. to arrive at a family's annual income.
 These requirements and PHA policies for calculating annual income are found in Part I.